istumps/CurriculumGen/README.md

 ### Frontend

-- **Next.js**: A powerful React framework used for server-side rendering and static site generation.
+- **Next.js**: Used for server-side rendering and static site generation.
 - **React**: For building dynamic and interactive user interfaces.
 - **JavaScript**: Core language for building interactive elements on the platform.
 - **shadcnUI & TailwindCSS**: Provides customizable and responsive UI/UX design.